 CE marking and FDA registration of medical devices and IVDs requires design validation and design verification.

-Design validation: does the finished device deliver its intended function correctly and safely?
+Design Validation: Determining that the finished device delivers its intended function correctly and safely.

-Design verification: have the component parts been designed and specified to deliver their intended function correctly and safely?
+Design Verification: Ensuring that the component parts of the device have been designed and specified to deliver their intended functions correctly and safely.

 An example of how best practice may subtly differ between validation and verification is biocompatibility testing.
 The biocompatibility of the entire device, as it is presented to an end user, must be validated; this is usually affected by testing of the sterile market-ready device according to ISO 10993-1.
 However, it is very desirable that any exposed materials are individually biocompatible.
 This can normally be verified using the material manufacturer’s biological safety data (or materials characterisation to ISO 10993-18) as the product design progresses.